ryan-mcclue/ryan-mcclue/src/iot.md

 Peripheral Workflow:
 * Interrupt populate FIFO queue
   Task check queue and perform particular operation
-* Task check peripheral specific queue
+* Task check peripheral specific queue, i.e. monitor task (type of tasks)

 TODO: do we add vTaskDelay() if we think task will not run frequently?